TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 **Developer:** Square
 **Year:** 1991

-Final Fantasy IV is really the first JRPG that knew waht is was doing.
+Final Fantasy IV is really the first JRPG that knew what is was doing.
 It realised that for a JRPG to be successful, a robust battle system in a cool setting wasn't enougth, the crucial ingrediant is story.
 And FF4 told one with real emotional weight - betrayal, redemption, sacrifice.
 Indeed, Cecil's journey from Dark Knight to Paladin wasn't just a gameplay gimmick; it was character development that meant something.
 The cast rotated in and out, which was devastating when characters you'd grown attached to left.
-Tellah's revenge, Palom and Porom's sacrifice (made me cry), the trip to the moon - Square was swinging for the fences narratively.
-Not to mention Nobuo Uematsu's stunning soundtrack.
+Tellah's revenge, Palom and Porom's sacrifice (made me cry), the trip to the moon.
+Not to mention the stunning soundtrack.

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>